gavinking/DisplayingBitmaps/README.md

 Getting Started
 ---------------

 This sample uses the Gradle build system.
-To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.
+To build this project, use the `gradlew build` command or use 'Import Project' in Android Studio.